220328-Java-Full-Stack-AWS/Team-A-P2/README.md

 # Project 2 - E-Commerce SPA

 ## Executive Summary
-The E-Commerce Single-Page Application will allow consumers to browse, search, and buy products.
-Users will be able to browse our catelog of products, or search for a specific item, and add these to a cart.
-Users can register accounts which includes a profile.
-There are a number of stretch goals to choose from.
-Please update this text to summarize additional features.
-This text is fairly generic, your project will be unique, this text should be re-written to reflect your final deliverable.
+RevTech is an e-commerce single page application focused on allowing consumers to browse, search, and buy electronic products.
+Consumers can register accounts, view and edit their profiles, view and edit their addresses and payment methods, and view their previous orders.
+Products can be filtered by whether they're currently on a sale, being featured, by product category, or by price.
+Consumers can select the specific electronic product they enjoy, add it to a cart, then checkout.
+If they change their mind about products in their cart, they can remove them before they checkout.
+Revtech is also rich with features such as a toggle to switch between a dark and light theme, change password, notifications and more.

 # Tech Stack